rosell-dk/webp-convert/docs/v2.0/converting/options.md

 ```
 Type:          integer (0-6)
 Default:       6
-Supported by:  cwebp, imagick, gmagick, imagemagick and gmagickbinary
+Supported by:  cwebp, imagick, gmagick, imagemagick and graphicsmagick
 ```
 This parameter controls the trade off between encoding speed and the compressed file size and quality.
 Possible values range from 0 to 6.
 0 is fastest.
 6 results in best quality.<br><br>